Working at

 23. Acquisition Mouwrik Waardenburg

 Ballast Nedam acquires the shares of Mouwrik Waardenburg.
-The road construction company from Waardenburg and Elst is added as an independent company to Ballast Nedam Road Specialties.
+The road construction company from Waardenburg and Elst is added as an independent company to Ballast Nedam Infra Regionaal.

 21 March 2022